 On the advice of Prime Minister Lester B. Pearson, J.W.
 Grant MacEwan was appointed Lieutenant Governor of Alberta effective January 6, 1966.
 This appointment was made by General Georges-Philéas Vanier, Governor General of Canada.
 He was reappointed for a second term and continued to serve as Lieutenant Governor until his successor was appointed effective July 2, 1974.
 During his service as Lieutenant Governor, J.W.
 Grant MacEwan's Secretaries were Captain Gordon A. Johnston and M. Patricia Halligan.

 J.W.
 Grant MacEwan served as Chairman of the Calgary Community Foundation and President of the Men's Canadian Club of Calgary.
 In 1976, he was appointed to the Board of Directors of the Alberta Historical Resources Foundation and was named Chairman of the Board in 1978.
 J.W.
 Grant MacEwan has received Honorary Doctor of Laws degrees from the Universities of Alberta (1966), Calgary (1967), Brandon (1969), Guelph (1972), and Saskatchewan (1974); was awarded the Order of Canada (1975); was the recipient of the Governor General's Conservation Award (1985); and was the first person to receive the Premier's Award For Excellence (1985).
-An Edmonton community college and an elementary school in Calgary are named in his honor.
+An Edmonton university and an elementary school in Calgary are named in his honor.

 J.W.
 Grant MacEwan died on June 15, 2000 at Calgary, Alberta.
 A lying-in-state was held in the Rotunda of the Legislature Building on June 20, 2000.
 He received a state funeral at Robertson-Wesley United Church in Edmonton, Alberta on June 20, 2000 and was buried in the Union Cemetery in Calgary.